The Maestro’s Handshake

 I sat down, filled in every way.

 After church, I had to say something.
 I tapped him on the shoulder.
-“Sir,” grabbing his hand once more, “my favorite part of the service was your handshake.”
+“Sir,” grabbing his hand again, “my favorite part of the service was your handshake.”
 He put his other hand on the back of my neck, like he would a grandson, and squeezed.
 There was a glint of wonder, a bare knowing, in his eyes.
 “Thank you,” he said.
 And he squeezed again.

 The human touch.
 Kind, wise eyes.
 Another person just standing there, waiting for me.
 There’s lots of talk these days about the Church’s demise, hand-wringing over what we must do to regain relevance — most of it makes me want to shove a fire poker in my eyeball.
 Being the church is not easy, to be sure, but the basics are fairly simple.